Marquee deployment

 The verified record for Waymo San Francisco is unusually well-documented for an autonomous-deployment story because the CPUC's reporting requirements force quarterly disclosure of fleet sizes, mileage, and incident rates.
 Notable verified milestones:

-October 2020: First paid Waymo robotaxi rides in Phoenix (predates SF but anchors the program timeline).
+- October 2020: First paid Waymo rides in Phoenix (predates SF, but anchors the program timeline).

-August 10, 2023: SF commercial passenger permit granted by CPUC.
+- August 10, 2023: SF commercial passenger permit granted by the CPUC.

-March 2025: 762 vehicles associated with SF terminal per CPUC records.
+- March 2025: 762 vehicles tied to the SF terminal per CPUC records.

 What this deployment proves